capactio/capact/cmd/cli/README.md

 ## Overview

-The Capact CLI is a command-line tool, which manages Capact resources.
+Capact CLI is a command-line tool, which manages Capact resources.
 It supports validating OCF manifests against manifest JSON schemas.

+Capact CLI uses GraphQL API for managing various Capact resources, such as Action, TypeInstances or Policy.

 ## Prerequisites